EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the light saturation scalar [light effect] on gpp_potential to one
+Sets the light saturation scalar (light effect) on GPP potential to 1.

 **Parameters**
 - None